sasmita/Pixtyle/Docs/Developer_Doc.md

 5. Optionally to run/debug on a real device, connect the Android device using USB cable and enable "USB debugging" by going to Android's settings -> { } Developer options -> check  "USB debugging".

+### ADDING A NEW STYLE

+1. Create a RenderScript file, for e.g invert.rs inside src file.

+2. define two unsigned character variables, one for input and other for output.

+3. Convert uchar variable to float to make the math operations more easier.

+4. Code to add your style

+5. Convert the resulting output from float to unsigned character.

 ### REFERENCES

 1. http://developer.android.com/training/basics/firstapp/running-app.html